CTOverton/React-Global-Theme/docs/Theme Documentation/Theme Development.md

 ![Context Meme](https://i.pinimg.com/originals/3a/29/ca/3a29ca58edc699ba4482a1c9645c7887.jpg)

-This is where the Journey context provider comes into play.
-So, consider the Journey application as the conversation, then you provide it with the context of your theme.
+This is where the context provider comes into play.
+So, consider the application as the conversation, then you provide it with the context of your theme.

 #### ThemeProvider
 ```jsx